Tasting the 2005 Le Cupole Trinoro was, as they say in the deep North of Italy, Multo Benissimissimo!

-A quick google search (which desperately wanted to correct me and have me search for La Coupole, one of old Hemingway’s hubs) yielded these tasting notes:
+A quick google search (which tried in vain to auto-correct for “La Coupole,” one of old Hemingway’s hubs) yielded these tasting notes:

 Medium ruby in color.
 Smooth, supple nose of dried currants and plums.
 Lovely, velvety mouth feel, with sweet, dark, concentrated notes of baked stone fruit and caramel.
 Gentle, refined tannins, with a moderate, modern finish.
 Became sweeter and even more caramelly over the course of two hours.

 A terrific mid-grade wine, a poster child Super Tuscan.
 International-style and ready to drink now, but also true to its Italian roots, with plenty of structure.
 A lot of versatility too: this could flatter a pasta or meat dish, but it could step up and be the star as well.
 Easy to drink, but wine nerds will love it too.

 CRS Rating: 5,500,800,950